 Your business strategy and people’s development

-Strategy deployment addresses critical business needs by aligning goals, strategy, and the company’s resources at all levels.
-This alignment makes it possible to respond quickly to changes in the business environment.
+Strategy deployment addresses critical business needs by aligning goals and strategy.
+Even more, it aligns the company’s resources at all levels.
+For that reason, it makes it possible to respond quickly to changes in the business environment.
 Also, the use of the PDCA cycle brings a structure to deal with those changes.
 Moreover, it provides a framework to identify and solve the problem.

 Besides, with Hoshin, leaders can develop the team’s skills and capabilities.
 They do it by engaging them to answer the question of how do we get there?
 Leaders will guide their teams based on their knowledge and experience.
 Aligned goals ensure that everyone is working toward the same ends.
 The newly developed problem-solvers will row in the same direction as you do to accomplish those goals.